Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 What if they're noisy like my neighbours?

-My my walls speak Hindi at the minute, and it's terrible.
+My walls speak Hindi at the minute.

-Well, with your digital ID now, Josh, you can now snitch on them and and help with your social credit score.
+Well, with your digital ID now, Josh, you can now snitch on them and help with your social credit score.

 You know what?

-I I've changed selling it to you.
+They're selling it to you.

 I've changed my mind.

-They're actually saying though, it c your community impact score.
+They're actually saying your community impact score.

 It's literally just a social credit score.